 Why wasn’t a local architect hired?

-Above a $25,000-dollar threshold, the City of Boise cannot limit the pool of candidates to local applicants only.
-That said, the Request for Qualifications (RFQ) published on October 3, 2017 required that firms located outside of Idaho team up with a local architecture firm.
-Safdie Architects was selected as Design Lead with award-winning local design firm, CSHQA as Executive Architect.
+The City of Boise cannot limit the pool of candidates to local applicants only.
+However, the Request for Qualifications (RFQ) published October 3, 2017 required that firms located outside of Idaho team up with a local architecture firm.
+Safdie Architects was selected as design lead with award-winning local design firm, CSHQA as executive architect.

 Won’t all the glass on the south side result in frequent bird strikes/deaths?

-The riparian habitat is part of what makes Boise so great!
 Bird strikes are a common concern when designing and building with glass.
-Best practices for mitigating these strikes will be addressed in the schematic design phase of the project (see timeline) which focuses on building materiality, construction methodology, and architectural details.
+Best practices for mitigating these strikes will be addressed in the schematic design phase of the project which focuses on building materiality, construction methodology, and architectural details.
 We are working in partnership with Intermountain Bird Observatory to ensure our architect and design teams understand the local habitat and will design a space that features and protects this valuable community asset.